BrendoAlmeida/Geminify/README.md

 - Watch the **live status ticker** to follow each step and see track names stream in while Gemini curates your mix.
 - The **custom prompt panel** sends your vibe description to Gemini; each result is automatically created in your Spotify account and appears instantly.
 - Use the new **playlist picker** to quickly choose one of your Spotify playlists for enhancement, or paste a link/ID if you prefer manual control.
+- Tap the **Idea lounge** tab to hop into the chat workspace, capture tags, preview suggested songs, and transform the conversation into a playlist.
+- The **language switcher** in the corner keeps the entire UI in sync whether you prefer English or pt-BR.
+- Song suggestion cards now include mini players and preview availability hints so you know why a clip might be missing.
 - Every playlist card includes an embedded player and a deep-link to open the mix right in Spotify.

 ## Contributing